Ah yes—The Proposal Ghost. We’ve all met them.

 The follow-up email keeps us top of mind, and many leads will see this as an example of how you will make their lives easier and that you understand how busy they are and how crazy their inbox is.

-If we leave a voicemail, we mention that we’ll try calling again tomorrow… AND WE DO IT (!) … then we follow up the next voicemail/call with another email.
+If we leave a voicemail, we mention that we’ll try calling again tomorrow or in # days… AND WE DO IT (!) … then we follow up the next voicemail/call with another email.

 Be the change you want to see!